 Dog-Friendly: with guidance

-Two cars were in the lot when we arrived.
-Then we started hiking at a quarter to 9 on the excellent trail.
-The path was snow-free until we reached the West Boundary Trail Waterfall at 3000′.
+Two cars were in the lot when we arrived at the trailhead.
+We soon started walking on the defined trail at a quarter to 9.
+Snow-free until we reached the West Boundary Trail Waterfall at 3000′.

 See more trip photos here.